2019-2020 SCHOOL YEAR

 First Lutheran School serves the Glencoe and surrounding communities by providing a first rate education with Christian values.
 Our First Lutheran Preschool offers a warm and loving environment for children ages 3 & 4.
 Our school serves children in kindergarten through 8th grade and offers many opportunities for children, including small class size.

-Our alumni have been valedictorians and salutatorians at local high schools seven times
+Our alumni have been valedictorians and salutatorians at local high schools eight times

 Finished in the top three of the Lutheran Spelling Contest eight times

 Qualified in the Minnesota Geographic Bee

 Won the GSL District Spelling Contest five times